 Su stainability - Proposed Actions Timeline Partners 1.
 Engage in partnerships with neighboring municipalities to provide events and services that promote recycling, reuse, and reduction.
 Ongoing Neighboring municipalities, Monroe and Wayne Counties 2.
 Revise Chapter 250, Zoning Ordinance and Chapter 255, Incentive Zoning, to incorporate incentives for developers to implement sustainable site planning and building practices, such as LEED certified development.
 Short-Term NYSERDA 3.
 Continue partnership with, and promote the use of, Monroe County's Ecopark.
 Ongoing Monroe County 4.
 Pursue designation as Clean Energy Community and implement required actions.
 Short-Term G/FLRPC, NYS 5.
 Investigate the Town's future participation in the Climate Smart Community program to determine feasibility and long-term costs to the Town.
 Mid-Term G/FLRPC, NYS 6.
 Review data ahead of the 2023 CCA Program renewal to determine future path forward.
 Short-Term NYSPSC, RG&E 7.
-Encourage energy efficiency upgrades within the Town's facilities and operations.
+Encourage energy efficiency upgrades within the Town's facilities and operations, and monitor greenhouse gas emissions on regular basis.
 Ongoing 8.
 Research funding opportunities or grants related to energy efficient technologies and sustainable practices.
 Ongoing 9.
 Continue to review model laws and policies to incorporate best practices in the Town of Penfield.
 Ongoing 10.
 Continue to encourage the use of cluster subdivision regulations and allow higher density development to reduce environmental impacts associated with physical development.
 Ongoing 11.
-Engage with Rochester/Genesee Regional Transportation Authority (RGRTA) to explore transit opportunities within the Town in order to expand alternative transportation options and reduce vehicle trips.
+Engage with Rochester/Genesee Regional Transportation Authority (RGRTA) to explore transit opportunities within the Town to expand alternative transportation options and reduce vehicle trips.
 Mid-Term RGRTA 12.
 Encourage the expanded use of renewable energy within the Town's operations on and advocate their use to property owners.
 Ongoing 13.
-Organize and/or participate in education and outreach efforts to property owners that encourage sustainable practices and renewable energy usage.
+Organize and/or participate in education and outreach efforts that promote sustainable practices and renewable energy usage for private property owners.
 Ongoing EECC 14.
-Continue to collaborate with community groups and organizations focused on sustainable practices.
-Ongoing 15.
-To the greatest extent possible, Town staff and elected officials should actively participate in the county's and state's current and future climate action planning efforts.
-Short-Term and Ongoing Monroe County and NYS
+Continue to collaborate with community groups and organizations focused on sustainable practices (e.g., Color Penfield Green).
+Ongoing Town staff and elected officials will actively participate in the climate action initiatives being coordinated by Monroe County and New York State.
+Short-Term and Ongoing Monroe County and NYS 16.
+The Town will explore follow up climate action planning activities and consider local policy changes or additions to support climate resiliency.